 Dawn Danko is a candidate for Public School Trustee in Ward 7, Hamilton Central Mountain.

 Debra Hughes is an activist for special needs issues.

 Derrick Jensen is an activist, author, small farmer, bee-keeper, teacher, and philosopher whose speaking engagements in recent years have packed university auditoriums, conferences and bookstores nationwide.
 He has authored or co-authored a number of books that examine western civilization, including The Culture of Make Believe, a finalist for the 2003 J. Anthony Lukas Book Prize, A Language Older than Words, and Walking on Water: Reading, Writing and Revolution.
 Visit his website: http://www.derrickjensen.org

-Don McLean is chair of Friends of Red Hill Valley and coordinator of Citizens at City Hall, a volunteer group that has monitored city affairs for nearly eight years and distributes free news articles via email.
+Don McLean is chair of Friends of Red Hill Valley and coordinator of Citizens at City Hall, a volunteer group that has monitored city affairs since 2004 and distributes free news articles via email.
 The group can be contacted at firstname.lastname@example.org.

 Douglas E. Morris is the author of five books, a magazine columnist, and an international entrepreneur who has lived for 14 years outside the US in a variety of safe, community-oriented urban areas in seven different countries.
 His newest book, Its a Sprawl World After All, has just ben published by New Society Publishers.
 Visit his website: http://www.ItsaSprawlWorld.com.

 Duncan O'Dell lives on Flatt Avenue in the Kirkendall neighbourhood with his wife and their 2.5 year old son.
 He has lived in many other countries including England, Israel, the Netherlands, Qatar and Scotland.
 He moved to Hamilton from Toronto in 2007.
 He works at McMaster University where he teaches and does research in physics.